openharmony/docs/en/application-dev/reference/apis-image-kit/errorcode-image.md

 >
 > This topic describes only module-specific error codes.
 For details about universal error codes, see [Universal Error Codes](../errorcode-universal.md).

+## 501 API Call Failed

+**Error Message**

+Resource Unavailable.

+**Possible Cause**

+The image is transferred across threads, and the original object cannot call the API.

+**Solution**

+Check the image and follow the instructions to decode it.

 ## 62980096 Operation Failed

 **Error Message**